xogie/AI-MP3-Auto-Tagger-via-Chat-GPT-API/README.md

     This is not my day job.
 This is a work in progress, use at your own risk.
     Album art in the edit window is broken (again).
     Sorting columns does not work correctly
+    Most of the options in the folders do not work.

 Contributing